Sheharyar570/CustomerDetails/README.md

 GOOGLE_MAPS_API_KEY = 'PLACE_YOUR_API_KEY_HERE'
 ```

-- Open cmd and run the below commands in sequence.
+- Open cmd in the folder and run the below commands in sequence.

 ```
 docker-compose build